About Hank

 Journalism: Uncovering corruption

-After college when I was reporting for the Chicago Tribune, I walked into city hall and stumbled upon a scandal.
+Motivated by local journalism that I had experienced in Oregon, I pursued journalism throughout the early part of my life.
+After college at the University of Chicago, I started as a political reporter for the Chicago Tribune.
+One day, I walked into city hall and stumbled upon a scandal.
 A consulting company was advising city council on where city council should spend its money AND it was also submitting bids for those contracts.
+I was charged with the crime of “tampering with government work” for my reporting, which became a national story.

 The Gorge: Fighting back

-Trump’s second inauguration motivated me to fight back.
+Trump’s second inauguration and my love for Oregon motivated me to fight back.
 I knew this fight began back home in rural Oregon.
 Living back in Hood River and working in Salem, I began meeting with community members and listened to their concerns and problems.

 That’s when I started to develop my policy plan and decided to run for state representative.